Alam Khan (actor)

 Alam Khan is an Indian actor, model and dancer.
 He was a part of Colors TV dance reality show Chak Dhoom Dhoom (2010).
 He was the first runner-up in Chhote Miyan (2012).
-He is best known for his roles in Kota Factory, Laakhon Mein Ek, Class of 2020 and Chaman Bahaar.
+He is best known for his roles in Kota Factory, Laakhon Mein Ek, Class of 2020, Chaman Bahaar and the 2013 Star Plus’ epic Television series, Mahabharat.